lenomicheal/softmania_project/README.md

-# Sigup and login Project
+# Signup and login Project

 This is a basic Fullstack project built with a Python Flask backend and HTML/CSS/JavaScript for frontend.